-This is the failsafe method for me.
+This is the fail safe method for me.
 I used to have terrible constipation.
 Now, I have some magnesium malate tablets.
 This is a highly absorbable form of magnesium, although magnesium citrate would work just as well.
 Each tablet contains 1000 milligrams of the compound, magnesium malate, which gives me 150 milligrams of elemental magnesium.
 I take two tablets daily, depending on my needs.
 This gives me quick, natural constipation relief.

 Of course, you could add some epsom salts to a liquid, according to the directions, and drink it, or you could take milk of magnesia, according to the directions.
-Both of these laxatives for constipation relief are based on magnesium for constipation relief.
-They are pretty yucky, though, and the package will tell you not to take a laxative for constipation relief on a regular basis.
+Both of these laxatives are based on magnesium for constipation help.
+They are pretty yucky, though, and the package will tell you not to take a laxative on a regular basis.

 Magnesium is a mineral that is a necessary dietary nutrient.
 Magnesium deficiencies are not uncommon, because the soils in which our food is grown may be magnesium deficient, or we are not eating those foods much as all.